lizonggang/PythonBook/en/Day8/Chapter7-NestedLoops-2.md

-###### Nested Loops
+###### Programming with Python
 ---

-Solution 2: Now, we will use nested loops instead.
-Using nested loops, we just need to make a loop for 10s digit from 5 down to 1, and for each decrement in 10s digit, we make an inner loop for Is digit from 0 to 5.
+Solution 1: We will try to do it without using nested loops - only using one for loop.
+In this problem two digit numbers start from 10 and goes up to 55.
+Be careful that Is digit starts from 0 and goes up to 5.
+Hence, we will only write Ihe two digit numbers between 10 and 55 which has Is digit less than or equal to 5.

 ```python
 for number in range (10, 56):